PowerShell/PowerShell-RFC/1-Draft/RFC0013-PowerShellGet-PowerShellGallery_PreRelease_Version_Support.md

 | ContosoServer 3.10.-alpha00       _pre-release version_ | 15 | SomeDay, SomeMonth ## #### |

-By default, the PowerShell Gallery will __exclude__ any PreRelease item in search results returned by the REST API, which is used by the PowerShellGet cmdlets.
-This MAY be over-ridden by specifying a new AllowPreRelease option, at which time PreRelease items will be included in the results.
-This behavior will also apply dependencies that are declared between items.
-The list of items returned as dependencies for Find-, Install-, Save-, Update- cmdlets will exclude PreRelease items unless the AllowPreRelease is specified.

-When AllowPreRelease is specified in a REST API call, the PowerShell Gallery will include the pre-release string in sorting to identify which item in the gallery has the biggest version.
-Using the example list above, the most recent version that would be returned

-* If AllowPrelrelease is specified, would be ContosoServer 3.20.0-alpha001
-* If AllowPrelrelease is __not__ specified, would be ContosoServer 3.19.32

 __Details for PowerShellGet Impact__

-Users who wish to see items identified by the author as PreRelease MUST specify -AllowPreRelease with the PowerShellGet Find-, Install-, Save-, and Update- cmdlets in order for the Gallery to return PreRelease items.
+Users of the PowerShellGet cmdlets who wish to see or interact with items identified by the author as PreRelease MUST specify -AllowPreRelease with the PowerShellGet Find-, Install-, Save-, and Update- cmdlets in order for the Gallery to return PreRelease items.
 Users with older versions of the cmdlets will not be able to see PreRelease items, as the -AllowPreRelease flag is not available.

 Using -RequiredVersion with a pre-release string will return the standard "No match was found..." message unless -AllowPreRelease is specified, even if the version identified by the user is present.